...

 Standing below the gondola at High 1 Resort in ski season.

-Winnie and the author at High 1 Resort
+Winnie and the author at High 1

 About Colorado Saram

-For the 2024-2025 season, I’m focusing on several resorts in Gangwon Province, which I believe offer the best overall skiing and snowboarding experiences in the country.
+For the 2024-2025 season, I’m focusing on several resorts in Gangwon Province, which I believe offer the best skiing and snowboarding experiences in the country.

 Gangwon Province